 SQL Server Alwayson Error 35250: Joining database on Secondary Replica resulted in an error

 We got this Microsoft SQL Server error 35250 while configuring Alwayson Availability Group on one of the SQL Server Instance.
-There are lot of reasons behind this error code.
+There could be multiple reasons behind this SQL error 35250.
 You can find multiple solutions to fix this issue based on the nature of the issue.
 Here I will show you, how to fix this Alwayson error 35250 that came due to SQL Server service accounts.

 Microsoft SQL Server Error 35250